HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 - Let's add it on [Judoor](https://judoor.fz-juelich.de)
 - ![](images/manage-ssh-keys.png)
-- Do it for JUWELS, JUSUF and JUDAC with the same key
+- Do it for JUWELS and JUDAC with the same key

 ---